haax2121/battery-soldering-iron-controller-public/README.md

 ﻿# battery-soldering-iron-controller
-Battery soldering iron controller base on STM32G0 MCU.
-Controller was made to use with T210 and T245 handles from AiXun.
-Device use 2.4" LCD (240x320) to display soldering state.
-Operation of device is controlled by a rotary encoder.
-Device support any T210 and T245 handler from AiXun with optional stand control.
-The tool can operate from 12V to 24V, but the default assumption was to work with batteries used in various power tools, e.g. Parkside, Bosch.
-The PCB project was made in Altium Desginer 21.
-Software was writen in C with HAL API using STM32CubeIDE.
+Industrial display design with very good readability even for a user at a considerable distance.
+The display is built with 16 8x8 pixel matrix indicators with dimensions of 32x32mm.
+For each indicator there is a dedicated MAX7219 controller.
+The controllers are connected in cascade, making control of the entire display possible using a single SPI line (MOSI, SCK, CS).
+The designed display has dimensions of 250mm by 64mm.
+The operation of the designed device is controlled by a PIC32MX470 microcontroller.
+The PCB design was created in Altium Designer.
+The software was written in C using the MPLABX IDE development environment.

 <img src="working.gif" width="800">
 <img src="menu.gif" width="800">